-- The right to available public information and prompt and courteous tax assistance; - The right to representation and advice by counsel or other qualified representatives at any time during your interactions with us according to provisions of Section 7-1-24 NMSA 1978; - The right to have audits, inspections of records and meetings conducted at a reasonable time and place according to Sec.
+- The right to available public information and prompt and courteous tax assistance: - The right to representation and advice by counsel or other qualified representatives at any time during your interactions with the department according to provisions of Section 7-1-24 NMSA 1978, or with the Administrative Hearings Office in accordance with the provisions of the Administrative Hearings Office Act; - The right to have audits, inspections of records and meetings conducted at a reasonable time and place according to Sec.
 7-1-11 NMSA 1978; - The right to simple, non-technical information explaining procedures, remedies and rights during audit, protest and collection proceedings under the Tax Administration Act; - The right to receive an explanation of audit results and the basis for audits, assessments or denials of refunds that identify tax, interest or penalty due; - The right to seek review through formal or informal proceedings of findings or unfavorable decisions arising from determinations during audit or protest procedures according to Sec.
-7-1-24 NMSA 1978; - The right to have your tax information kept confidential unless otherwise specified by law in Sec.
-7-1-8 NMSA 1978: - The right to an abatement of an assessment of taxes incorrectly, erroneously or illegally made (Sec.
+7-1-24 NMSA 1978 and the Administrative Hearings Office Act: - The right to have your tax information kept confidential unless otherwise specified by law in Sec.
+7-1-8 NMSA 1978;

+- The right to an abatement of an assessment of taxes incorrectly, erroneously or illegally made (Sec.
 7-1-28 NMSA 1978) and a right to seek a compromise of an asserted tax liability.
-When the Secretary

-- of Taxation and Revenue in good faith doubts that you owe us what we claim you owe, you also have the right to seek a compromise if one exists in your particular case (Sec.
+When the Secretary of Taxation and Revenue in good faith doubts that you owe us what we claim you owe, you also have the right to seek a compromise if one exists in your particular case (Sec.
 7-1-20 NMSA 1978); - The right to clear information of the consequences if a tax assessment is not paid, secured, protested or otherwise provided for according to Sec.
 7-1-16 NMSA 1978.
 If you become a delinquent taxpayer, upon notice of delinquency you have the right to timely notice of collection actions that require sale or seizure of your property under the Tax Administration Act, and - The right to pay your tax obligations by installment payment agreements according to the provisions of Sec.
 7-1-21 NMSA 1978.